This article was published on 12 December 2018.

 Every day, the total distance travelled by people in the Netherlands averages 532 million kilometres.
 Each individual spends 58 minutes travelling, on average.
 Based on data registers, such as the Municipal Personal Records Database, it is possible to create statistical analyses about people’s place of residence.
 However, little is known about people’s movements during daytime hours.
 The same is true of the dynamics of the population throughout the day, or in a given month.
 However, details such as these are an important source of quantitative information in the areas of mobility, safety, emergency response and tourism.
 In these areas, there is a great need for readily available, more detailed data about where people are located.

 CBS developed this method in close cooperation with T-Mobile.
 This cooperation ended in december 2019.
 To arrive at the counts, we have to complete a series of steps: First the data are made completely anonymous, right at the source (T-Mobile).
 A detailed description of the method used will be made available soon.

 When processing this data into statistics, privacy is guaranteed.
 This is because we only work with anonymised, aggregated data.
 Such data cannot be traced back to the level of individuals; it is always in the form of anonymised datasets.
 A range of measures have been taken to exclude any possibility that the data could be traced back to specific individuals.
 For instance, all of the data is retained at the T-Mobile data centres, and the focus is on series of events (activity) within the network.

-This figure includes details of visitor patterns per local authority.
+Details of visitor patterns per local authority are shown on a dashboard.
 When users click a given location, a pattern is projected for the local authority in question, showing the number of people entering that local authority area, and the numbers leaving it.
 The pattern shows the levels of crowding in a local authority area, over time.
 In this way, it could be considered to represent the “pulse” of that local authority.

 Interactive map display